mairalaa/pizza-api/README.md

 Visit http://localhost/pizza-api/swagger for API documentation.

+## Invoking endpoint

+ #### Swagger (Recommended)

+It is possible to test the service directly from the swagger UI interface.

+ #### Postman Collection

+You can also import postman collectionset file from /postman into your tool.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).